PennyLane: Automatic differentiation of hybrid quantum-classical computations: Algorithms and features

 The variational quantum eigensolver (VQE) algorithm is frequently applied to quantum chemistry problems \cite{peruzzo2014variational}.
 In VQE, a quantum computer is first used to prepare the trial wave function of a molecule, and the expectation value of its electronic Hamiltonian is measured.
 A classical optimizer then adjusts the quantum circuit parameters to find the lowest eigenvalue of the Hamiltonian.

-The starting point of the VQE is an electronic Hamiltonian expressed in the Pauli basis --- however, determining the Pauli-basis representation from the molecular structure is highly non-trivial, requiring use of both self-consistent field methods as well as mapping of Fermionic states and operators to qubits.
+The starting point of VQE is an electronic Hamiltonian expressed in the Pauli basis --- however, determining the Pauli-basis representation from the molecular structure is highly non-trivial, requiring use of both self-consistent field methods as well as mapping of Fermionic states and operators to qubits.
 PennyLane provides a quantum chemistry package that, with a single line of code, can be used to generate the electronic Hamiltonian of a molecule.
-It employs the quantum chemistry packages PySCF~\cite{sun2018pyscf}, Psi4~\cite{turney2012psi4,parrish2017psi4}, and OpenFermion~\cite{mcclean2017openfermion}.
-It can be installed using the command \texttt{pip install pennylane-qchem}.
+It employs an in-built fully-differentiable Hartree-Fock solver~\cite{arrazola2021differentiable}, in addition to supporting external quantum chemistry packages such as OpenFermion~\cite{mcclean2017openfermion}, PySCF~\cite{sun2018pyscf}, and Psi4~\cite{turney2012psi4,parrish2017psi4}.

-To build the Hamiltonian, it is necessary to specify the geometry of the molecule.
-This can be input using an XYZ file format, containing the total number of atoms in the molecule, their atomic symbols, and positions in Cartesian coordinates.
-If Open Babel is installed~\cite{o2011open}, any format it recognizes, such as \texttt{.mol} or \texttt{.sdf}, is also supported by PennyLane.
-Additional information includes the charge of the molecule, the spin-multiplicity of the Hartree-Fock state, the atomic basis set, and the fermionic-to-qubit mapping.
-The following example code generates the qubit Hamiltonian for the neutral hydrogen molecule using the \texttt{sto-3g} basis set for atomic orbitals and the Jordan-Wigner fermionic-to-qubit mapping:
+To build the Hamiltonian, it is necessary to specify the atomic symbols and the geometry of the molecule.
+Additional optional information includes the charge of the molecule, the spin-multiplicity of the Hartree-Fock state, and the atomic basis set.
+The following example code generates the qubit Hamiltonian for the neutral hydrogen molecule using the \texttt{sto-3g} basis set for atomic orbitals: